 Individuals shall be considered volunteers only when their services are offered freely and without pressure of coercion, direct or implied, from the college.
 All volunteer opportunities must be entered into without promise or expectation of compensation, future employment, or other tangible benefit.
 Volunteers do not supplant college employees.

 College volunteers are not considered employees for any purpose and are not covered by the Fair Labor Standards Act.
 Volunteers are not eligible for any college benefits and are not covered under the college Workers’ Compensation Insurance and Unemployment Compensation Insurance programs except for reimbursement of expenses.
-In the event of a change in status from a volunteer position to a paid position, no credit will be given to a former volunteer for time spent in a non-remunerative status with respect to seniority, benefit, or retirement programs.
+In the event of a change in status from a volunteer position to a paid position, no credit will be given to a former volunteer for time spent in a non-remunerative (i.e. non-pay) status with respect to seniority, benefit, or retirement programs.

 Any person who provides services by personal choice without financial gain and who is sponsored by an educational institution for the purpose of learning about and gaining experience in a work assignment directly related to the course of study.

 Selecting and Engaging a Volunteer

-- Must supervise and train volunteer.
+- Must supervise and train the volunteer.

-- Must sign the volunteer agreement.
+- Must sign the Non-Employee Volunteer/Intern Agreement.

 Human Resources/Payroll Offices:

-- Responsible for coordinating internships by non EdCC students.
+- Responsible for approving internships by non Edmonds CC students.

-- Responsible for coordinating volunteer assignments.
+- Responsible for approving volunteer assignments.

-- Maintain files and recordkeeping.
+- Maintain files and records.

-Adhere to all relevant college policies.
+Adhere to all relevant college policies and procedures.